ZAMetzger/final_project_Guatemala/README.md

 I noticed that the richer Zones had lower densities than the poorer zones.

 I focused on Zones 3 and 7 to look into deeper.
-I mapped out primary, secondary, and tercherary roads.
+I mapped out primary, secondary, and tertiary roads.
 Then I placed the health care facilities and different types of buildings.
 The roads connected all of the urban populations.
 All of the health care facilities and commercial buildings were along the roads and within the urbanized areas.

 ![](roads_hf_bd.png)